10-man Sevilla gets late goal to draw 1-1 at Leganes

 Sevilla was playing without top scorer Pablo Sarabia and midfielder Ever Banega, both serving one-game suspensions for accumulating five yellow cards.

-It also lost Franco Vazquez when he was given a direct red card at halftime with the reason not immediately clear.
+It then lost Franco Vazquez when he was given a direct red card at halftime for arguing with the referee.
+Jesus Navas also had to be substituted during the break because of a muscle injury in his right leg.

 Shortly before Ben Yedder netted his eighth goal in the league this season, both Sevilla’s Ibrahim Amadou and Leganes striker Youssef En-Nesyri sent shots off the woodwork.